Multan Sun Temple: Arab governors

-Multiple Muslim sources—from voyager-historians like Istakhri, Al-Maqdisi, Al-Masudi, Ahmad ibn Rustah and Ibn Hawqal to encyclopedists like Ibn al-Nadim—describe the temple esp. in the late Abbasid phase.
-However, their descriptions were mostly gleaned from non-extant sources—including rumors carried by travellers—and hence, often dissonant.
+Multiple Muslim sources — from voyager-historians like Istakhri, al-Maqdisi, al-Masudi, Ahmad ibn Rustah and Ibn Hawqal to encyclopedists like Ibn al-Nadim — describe the temple especially in the late Abbasid phase.
+However, their descriptions were mostly gleaned from non-extant sources — including rumors carried by travellers — and hence, often dissonant.

-Istakhri (early 10th century C.E.) provides the most detailed description of the temple and the idol.
+Istakhri (early 10th century) provides the most detailed description of the temple and the idol.
 The temple commanded pan-sectarian reverence and was located in the most populous part of Multan between the city's ivory and copper-smith bazaars.
-Wholly draped in red leather except for the eyes and studded with gems (Note: Al-biruni would note the gems to be rubies but he did not see the (since-destructed) idol.), the idol adorned a crown of gold and sat in a "quadrangular position" on a brick throne under the cupola with fists in the gyan mudra, rested on its knees.
+Wholly draped in red leather except for the eyes and studded with gems, (Note: Al-biruni would note the gems to be rubies but he did not see the (since-destructed) idol.) the idol adorned a crown of gold and sat in a "quadrangular position" on a brick throne under the cupola with fists in the gyan mudra, rested on its knees.
 He also described how the temple was leveraged by the Muslim rulers as an indemnity against potential invasion by neighbouring Hindu powers.
 (Note: A millennium later, V. D. Savarkar, the progenitor of Hindutva in India, would lambast the Hindu Kings — and his Brahmin counsel — for having chosen to shy away from military conflict out of a blind reverence for scriptures.
 In a polemical tract, Savarkar argued that they should have instead pressed forward and threatened the Governor of reciprocation — all mosques in their territory were to be demolished and the Sun Temple was to be rebuilt atop the Kabul Shahi Mosque.)
-Al Masudi, a contemporary of Istakhri, reiterates this strategical use of the temple; besides, he notes the ritual offerings—consisting of money, precious stones, perfumes, and especially aloe-wood of Kumar—as the greatest contributor to state revenues.
+Al-Masudi, a contemporary of Istakhri, reiterates this strategical use of the temple; besides, he notes the ritual offerings — consisting of money, precious stones, perfumes, and especially aloe-wood of Kumar — as the greatest contributor to state revenues.